Amarlo Herrera

-American football linebacker.
-He played college football at Georgia, and was drafted by the Indianapolis Colts in the sixth round of the 2015 NFL Draft.
-He has also been a member of the Washington Redskins.
+football player who was a linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, and was selected by the Colts in the sixth round of the 2015 NFL draft.
+He was also a member of the Tennessee Titans and Washington Redskins.

 College career

 Herrera played at the University of Georgia from 2011 to 2014.
 During his career he started 43 of 54 games and recorded 334 tackles, 3.5 sacks and three interceptions.

 Professional career

 Indianapolis Colts

-Herrera was drafted by the Indianapolis Colts in the sixth round (207th overall) of the 2015 NFL Draft.
-He agreed to terms with the Indianapolis Colts on May 6.
-Herrera spent the first 5 weeks of the 2015 season on the practice squad, and was elevated to the 53-man roster for week 6.
+Herrera was selected by the Indianapolis Colts in the sixth round (207th overall) of the 2015 NFL draft.
+He agreed to terms with the Colts on May 6.
+Herrera spent the first 5 weeks of the 2015 season on the practice squad, and was elevated to the 53-man roster for Week 6.
 He was waived on October 20, and signed to the practice squad the following day.
-On December 15, 2015, Herrera was waived by the Indianapolis Colts.
+On December 15, 2015, Herrera was waived by the Colts.
 He was re-signed on December 29.

 On August 10, 2016, Herrera was released by the Colts.